Nurtured By Nature

 Many of us use technology to keep us connected with our family, and friends.
 So why not technology to connect us to nature too?

-Others discovered little pockets of green gorgeousness while exercising.
-Taking photos can really help us focus on things we might not have seen before.
-It can be a reminder of something that brightened our day or something we can share with others.
+Taking photos of the beautiful nature around us can really help us focus on things we might not have noticed before.
+It can be a reminder of something that brightened our day or something we can share with others in the Mobilise Hub.

 3. Create our own bird feeder

 Creating our own bird feeder is a great way for us to bring wildlife to our window.
 Birds are attracted to a good food source and so we might find new birds stopping by and a few popping back again!
-You never know, you might start to recognise the regulars.
+We might even start to recognise the regulars.

 These outdoor pets look after us too; they manage our insect population, pollinate our flowers and pose for the camera if we’re fast enough.

-The Natural History Museum has a super fun guide on how we can make a start.
+The Natural History Museum has a quick and affordable guide on how we can make diy feeder from a used bottled.

 4. Take part in a Wildlife Challenge